ntoll/ntoll.github.io/article/offas-dyke-1/index.md

 The hermit sits alone.</q>
 </blockquote>

 Here we are, a few miles above Tintern Abbey.

-We tramped the steep and lofty cliff, saw plots of cottage ground in the villages below, and carefully found our way through woods and copses as we travelled through the wild green landscape.
+We tramped the steep and lofty cliff, saw plots of cottage ground in the villages below, and carefully found our way through woods and copses as we travelled over the wild green landscape.

 <figure>